Types of Engagement Ring Settings

 Pavé Setting

-Pavé is a french word for laying or covering over with material.
-A pavé setting is an engagement ring setting where tiny diamonds are set closely together, covering the band's surface or surrounding the center stone.
 The diamonds are held in place by small prongs or beads that are barely visible, creating a continuous surface of sparkle and shine.
 This setting style gives an engagement ring a glamorous and luxurious look, with the added benefit of making the center stone appear larger due to the surrounding smaller diamonds.
-Pavé settings can be used for both engagement rings and wedding bands.
+Pavé settings can be used in both engagement rings and wedding bands.

 Micro Pavé Setting